Zali-Masodi/javascript-functional-exercises/README.md

 # Exercises for functional programming with Javascript course

-- First step is to clone this repository!
+- First step is to **clone** this repository to your local machine!
 - Go to the directory
 - In the Terminal do: `npm install` to install all necessary packages.
 - You can ignore any deprecation notifications for now.